8ctopus/apache-php-fpm-alpine/README.md

 - start `Docker Desktop` and run `docker-compose up`
 - open browser at [`http://localhost`](http://localhost)

-_Note_: If you also need a database, check my other project [php sandbox](https://github.com/8ctopus/php-sandbox).
+_Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.

 ## use container